This post by RCA

 Fortunately, we have an example we can follow.
 The Tysons Task Force’s implementation

-called for a separate authority to serve as “Keeper of the Vision.”
+plan called for a separate authority to serve as “Keeper of the Vision.”
 They proposed tasking that authority with

 exactly the sorts of issues I’ve described: managing cooperation between